zenaton-samples/slack-to-airtable/README.md

 ## Workflow Logic

-Step by step, the workflow logic is:
+Step by step workflow logic:
 - Retrieve the last N messages from a Slack channel
 - Retrieve the content of the Airtable table
 - Saves all Slack messages not present in Airtable

 ## Dispatch

-You can easily dipatch this workflow by using the [Zenaton graphql API](https://docs.zenaton.com/client/graphql-api):
+Dispatch this workflow by using the [Zenaton graphQL API](https://docs.zenaton.com/client/graphql-api):

 ```
 curl --request POST \